tidika/Automated-Stock-Market-Prediction-System/README.md

 ## Pipeline Scheduling

-- **Training Pipeline Schedule**: This schedules the SageMaker training pipeline using EventBridge.
-It is scheduled to run once every week.
+- **Training Pipeline Schedule**: It schedules the training pipeline using eventbridge.
+The scheduled pipeline run once every week.
-- **Inference Pipeline Schedule**: This runs every weekday (Mon - Fri) and predicts whether the SP 500 will increase or decrease the next day.
+- **Inference Pipeline Schedule**: It schedules inference pipeline using eventbridge.
+The pipeline runs every weekday (Mon - Fri) and predicts whether the SP 500 will increase or decrease the next day.

 ## Conclusion